telerik/reporting-docs/knowledge-base/dynamic-reportbook-name-on-export.md

 ---
 title: Dynamic ReportBook Name on Export
-description: "Learn how to set the name of the ReportBook document exported from a viewer dynamically ."
+description: "Learn how to set the name of the ReportBook document exported from a viewer dynamically in Telerik Reporting."
 type: how-to
 page_title: Setting ReportBook Name dynamically when exporting from a viewer
 slug: dynamic-reportbook-name-on-export